VQ Probe v2.5 User Guide

-If the current zoom ratio is above 20x, Image Navigation Panel becomes available.
+If you zoom in, Image Navigation Panel becomes available.
 It is used to show what region you are currently looking at:

 YUV values of the opened files become available starting at a zoom ratio of 32x.
 These values will look as follows:

-If the current visible component is chosen for displaying one plane (Y, U, or V), the values for that specific component will be shown.
+If the currently visible component is chosen for displaying one plane (Y, U, or V), the values for that specific component will be shown.
 For example:

 Use the dec/hex switch to show values in decimal or hexadecimal format, respectively.